Can Filtered Water Help Reduce Chlorine-Induced Asthma? Benefits and Insights

 Potential risks of chlorine in drinking water

-- Chlorine residue: Chlorine byproducts can linger in the water even after the initial disinfection process.
-These residual chloramines may contribute to respiratory issues in people with asthma.
+• Chlorine residue: Chlorine byproducts can linger after disinfection.
+These residual chloramines may contribute to respiratory discomfort in some people with asthma.

 The role of filtered water in reducing chlorine exposure